flashrom/flashrom/doc/release_notes/devel.rst

 on Promise PDC2026x ATA/RAID PCI cards via raw x86 port I/O and was capped at 32 kB by the tested card wiring.
 The hardware is obsolete and legacy hosts already ship a flashrom that supports it.

+The ``gfxnvidia`` programmer has been removed.
+It reflashed the parallel flash on old NVIDIA graphics cards through a memory-mapped PCI BAR.
+The hardware is obsolete and legacy hosts already ship a flashrom that supports it.